usnistgov/ARIAC/docs/competition/challenges.rst

     :name: quality-issue-msg

     # QualityIssue.msg
-    bool all_passed           # True if everything else is correct bool missing_part         # True if a part is missing in the quadrant bool flipped_part         # True if a part is flipped in the quadrant bool faulty_part          # True if a part is faulty in the quadrant
+    bool all_passed           # True if everything is correct in the quadrant bool missing_part         # True if a part is missing in the quadrant bool flipped_part         # True if a part is flipped in the quadrant bool faulty_part          # True if a part is faulty in the quadrant